 7. How do we keep our records up to date?

-8. How do we represent ‘equality and diversity’ in our planning and policies?
+8. How do we represent 'equality, diversity and inclusion' in our planning and policies?

 As a predominately white British community, the curriculum topics and subjects are carefully designed to have a positive impact on children’s cultural development.
 We plan enrichment activities through clubs, visits and visitors to help the children understand their place in the world and prepare for life in modern Britain.